junxit/us-congress-bills-111/bill.md

 ## § 7.
 Authorization of appropriations

-- **(a)** *Amounts authorized* There are authorized to be appropriated to provide assistance for Haiti and to carry out the other purposes of this Act, in addition to amounts otherwise available for such purposes—
+- **(a)** *Amounts authorized* There are authorized to be appropriated to carry out the policy objectives set forth in section 4 and the other purposes of this Actprovide assistance for Haiti and to carry out the other purposes of this Act, in addition to amounts otherwise available for such purposes—
-  - **(1)** $1,500,000,000 for fiscal year 2010;
+  - **(1)** $1,500,000,000 for fiscal year 2010; and
-  - **(2)** $500,000,000 for fiscal year 2011;
+  - **(2)** $500,000,000 for fiscal year 2011;.
   - **(3)** $500,000,000 for fiscal year 2012;
   - **(4)** $500,000,000 for fiscal year 2013; and
   - **(5)** $500,000,000 for fiscal year 2014.
 - **(b)** *Applicability of the Foreign Assistance Act of 1961 and other laws*
   - **(1)** *In general* Amounts made available to carry out the purposes of this Act, including amounts authorized to be appropriated by this Act—
+    - **(A)** for economic assistance shall be provided in accordance with the provisions of, and the general authorities contained in, sections 116, 491, and 620M of the Foreign Assistance Act of 1961 (22 U.S.C.
+2151n, 2292, and 2378d), respectively; and
+    - **(B)** for assistance to security forces shall be subject to the applicable requirements under the Foreign Assistance Act of 1961 (22 U.S.C.
+2151 et seq.) and the Arms Export Control Act (22 U.S.C.
+(2751 et seq.).
     - **(A)** shall be considered to be economic assistance under the Foreign Assistance Act of 1961 (22 U.S.C.
 2151 et seq.) for purposes of making available the administrative authorities contained in that Act for the use of economic assistance; and
     - **(B)** shall be provided in accordance with the provisions of, the general authorities contained in, and the limitations of, sections 116, 491, and 620M of the Foreign Assistance Act of 1961 (22 U.S.C.
 2151n, 2292, and 2378d), respectively.
+  - **(2)** *Administrative authorities* The administrative authorities under the Foreign Assistance Act of 1961 (22 U.S.C.
+2151 et seq.) may be utilized in providing assistance furnished with amounts made available to carry out the purposes of this Act, including amounts authorized to be appropriated by this Act.
-  - **(2)** *Technical amendment* Chapter 1 of part III of the Foreign Assistance Act of 1961 (22 U.S.C.
-2351 et seq.) is amended by redesignating section 620 J (as added by section 651 of the the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2008 (division J of Public Law 110–161; 22 U.S.C.
+  - **(3)** *Technical amendment* Chapter 1 of part III of the Foreign Assistance Act of 1961 (22 U.S.C.
+2351 et seq.) is amended by redesignating section 620 J (as added by section 651 of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2008 (division J of Public Law 110–161; 22 U.S.C.
 2378d)) as section 620M.
 - **(c)** *Transfers* Of the amounts appropriated for each fiscal year pursuant to subsection (a)—
-  - **(1)** the Department of the Treasury may contribute to a multi-donor trust fund for reconstruction and recovery expenses related to Haiti following the earthquake of January 12, 2010; and
+  - **(1)** the Department of the Treasury may contribute to a multi-donor trust fund for reconstruction and recovery expenses related to Haiti following the earthquake of January 12, 2010, subject to the regular notification procedures of the appropriate congressional committees; and
   - **(2)** remaining amounts may be transferred to the “Development Credit Authority” account of the United States Agency for International Development for the cost of direct loans and loan guarantees, notwithstanding the dollar limitations in such account on transfers to the account.
 - **(d)** *Availability of funds*
   - **(1)** *In general* Amounts appropriated for each fiscal year pursuant to subsection (a) shall remain available until expended.